-The story behind Mrs. Wilson’s Mother’s ‘Hand-me-down’ chocolate cake
+The story behind Mrs. Wilson’s Mother’s ‘Hand-me-down’ chocolate cake (from 1972)

 Do you remember that slippery oilcloth some people used to cover their kitchen tables with way back in the ’30s?
 Well, one of those oilcloths, my 4-year-old brother Tommy, and a cake that my mother used to bake were all part of an incident in my childhood that’s as vivid as if it had happened only yesterday.

 I remember racing home from school one crisp fall afternoon.
 As I rushed into the kitchen, the tantalizing aroma of my mother’s special chocolate layer cake overpowered my senses.